 - Allow a lead-in distance that is about the same as the thickness of the material being pierced.
-50 mm (2 in) material requires a 50 mm lead-in. - To avoid damage to the shield from the build up of molten material created by the pierce, do not allow the torch to descend to cut height until it has cleared the puddle of molten material. - Different material chemistries can have an adverse effect on the pierce capability of the system.
+50 mm (2 in) material requires a 50 mm lead-in. - To avoid damage to the shield from the build up of molten material created by the pierce, do not allow the torch to descend to cut height until it has cleared the puddle of molten material. - When pre-piercing with the 400 amp O2/air process, the arc should be on for a minimum of 4 seconds or the electrode may experience rapid wear.
+This 4 seconds allows the current to properly ramp-up and ramp-down which is required for the long life process.
+A small torch movement may be necessary if the peirce time is less than 4 seconds to keep the arc transferred to the plate. - Different material chemistries can have an adverse effect on the pierce capability of the system.
 In particular, high-strength steel and steel with a high manganese or silicon content can reduce the maximum pierce capability.
 Hypertherm calculates mild steel pierce parameters with certified A-36 plate. - If the system has difficulty piercing a specific material or thickness, increasing the shield preflow pressure can help in some cases.